Selling to the council

 View standard terms and conditions:

-These are for Forest Heath District Council and St Edmundsbury Borough Council (we may issue a bespoke set of terms and conditions for some contracts but these will be advised upon agreement of goods or services).
+These are for West Suffolk Council (we may issue a bespoke set of terms and conditions for some contracts but these will be advised upon agreement of goods or services).

 Transparency in procurement and contracting

-Suffolk Sourcing is an e-tendering and contract management system jointly operated by West Suffolk councils, Suffolk County Council and Suffolk district and borough councils.
+Suffolk Sourcing is an e-tendering and contract management system jointly operated by West Suffolk Council, Suffolk County Council and Suffolk district and borough councils.

-Suffolk Sourcing is a secure online procurement system, enabling potential suppliers and the general public to electronically:
+Suffolk Sourcing is a secure online procurement system, enabling you to:

-- view and download any current tender opportunities advertised by one of the Suffolk councils
+- See and download any current tender opportunities advertised by one of the Suffolk councils

-- respond to the upload bids/submissions for tenders
+- Respond to and upload bids/submissions for tenders

-- view details of existing contracts currently in operation between us, the county, district and other borough councils.
+- See details of existing contracts currently in operation between Suffolk local authorities and suppliers

 West Suffolk procurement strategy outlines our sustainable approach to procurement and includes aims such as maximising value for money, reducing resource use and delivering wider environmental benefits.
-Based on this, we may ask for evidence that covers the themes outlined below.
+Based on this, we may ask for evidence that covers the following themes:

 - Showing considerations for the environment such as any accreditations or awards

-- Using a continual improvement system for future proofing your business such as an EMS
+- Using a continual improvement system for future proofing your business such as an environmental management system (EMS)

 - for example ISO 14001